UsernameFodder/pmdsky-debug/README.md

 The debug information in this repository is split into two complementary pieces:

 - Symbol tables in the [`symbols/`](symbols) directory state where certain functions and interesting bits of data are located within the EoS binaries.
 Many of these symbols are accompanied by additional explanation about the inner workings of the game.
 - C headers in the [`headers/`](headers) directory provide the exact memory layouts for various structures used by the game's code, with many of the fields labeled by name and with comments.
-The headers also provide function signatures with precise types for parameters and return values.
+The headers also provide function signatures with precise types for parameters and return values, and global variable declarations with precise types.

 In addition, this repository contains some things in support of the debug information: